EcoExtreML/STEMMUS_SCOPE/utils/csv_to_nc/README.md

 The MATLAB source code writes model outputs in `csv` format in the output directory.
 The NetCDF file is generated using the module `save.py` from [`PyStemmusScope`](https://pystemmusscope.readthedocs.io/en/latest/autoapi/index.html).

+> An example NetCDF file is stored in the project directory to show the desired
+> structure of variables in one file.